dbos-inc/dbos-docs/docs/cloud-tutorials/cicd.md

 You can do so by [deploying](application-management#deploying-applications) the same application multiple times, each time with a different name, _e.g._, `my-app-dev`, `my-app-staging`, `my-app-prod`.
 The application name can be provided to the DBOS Cloud CLI, for instance: `dbos-cloud app deploy my-app-dev`.

 :::info best practice
 We recommend using a different database instance for each environment.
+Also note that applications sharing a database instance must use different database names.
 :::

 ## Secrets management